Part-Time Firefighter/Paramedic Testing Process

 McHenry Township Fire Protection District

 The McHenry Township Fire Protection District will begin the next testing and hiring process in the Fall of 2018.
-Additional information will be posted on the website as it becomes available.
+Click here for testing information

 Basic information regarding the part-time Firefighter positions